medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-node.md

 After the `submit-consent` transaction succeeds in Panacea, oracle transmits secret key that enables data access to the consumer.
 The detailed process is as follows:
 1. Check the address of the requested consumer with JWT
+2. Check if the requested consumer is the owner of the `deal`
-2. Check if the `submit-consent` transaction succeeds
+3. Check if the `submit-consent` transaction succeeds
-3. Make `encrypted secret key` using `consumer public key`
+4. Make `encrypted secret key` using `consumer public key`
-4. Response with `encrypted secret key` to consumer
+5. Response with `encrypted secret key` to consumer

 Consumer can obtain the `secret key` through his/her `private key`, and can decrypt data from `IPFS`.